Samsung Note 8 Release Date: Rumored Specs, ‘Most Powerful’ Phone Of 2017?

-The Samsung Note 8 is widely described as one of the most anticipated smartphones of 2017.
-As many already know, the Samsung Galaxy Note 8’s predecessor, the Note 7, turned into a major disaster after its initial launch last August.
+The Samsung Note 8 is widely being described as one of the most anticipated smartphones of 2017.
+As many already know, the Samsung Galaxy Note 8’s predecessor, the Note 7, turned into a major disaster after its initial launch in August of last year.

-Some of the Galaxy Note 7s reportedly caught fire after overheating, resulting in two different recalls.
-In January, the company held a press conference and announced that irregularly-sized batteries were the reason behind the problems.
+Some of the Galaxy Note 7s reportedly caught fire after overheating, leading to two different recalls.
+In January, the company held a press conference and announced that irregularly sized batteries were the reason behind the issue.

-Samsung has also confirmed that their Note line, which is often described as their flagship, will survive last year’s debacle.
-Samsung has not only kept the Note alive, but the company also appears to be setting its sights very high for the next model.
+Samsung has also confirmed that their Note line, which is often described as their flagship, will survive the debacle of last year.
+Samsung has not only kept the Note alive, but appears to be setting its sights very high for the next model.
 According to BGR, Samsung has pledged that the Note 8 will be “better, safer and very innovative.”

 Samsung Galaxy Note 8: What’s the story so far? https://t.co/4yoMY5wXtl @brittaoboyle pic.twitter.com/sddFCUetwi